keoja/hyperledger-ansible/README.md

   git clone git://github.com/<yourorganization>/hyperledger-ansible
   ```

-### Install Ansible V2.1.0
+### Install Ansible >=V2.1.0

 The Ansible playbooks in this repository **REQUIRE** at least version 2.1.0 of Ansible.
 This requirement is in place because they leverage Ansible modules for interfacing with Docker that were only introduced in V2.1.0 (e.g., [docker_container](http://docs.ansible.com/ansible/docker_container_module.html) and [docker_service](http://docs.ansible.com/ansible/docker_service_module.html)).
-At the time this text was originally written (June 2016), this version of Ansible is not generally available in the Linux Distro repositories, requiring installation of Ansible from source.
-This is not difficult and mostly involves cloning the [Ansible github repository](https://github.com/ansible/ansible), and setting some environment variables.

 1. Clone the ansible github repository.